M66B/FairEmail/FAQ.md

 SASL authentication methods, like CRAM-MD5, are not supported because [JavaMail for Android](https://javaee.github.io/javamail/Android) does not support SASL authentication.
+If using secure connections, a must today, there is little value in using CRAM-MD5 anyway.

 If your provider requires an unsupported authentication method, you'll likely get the error message *authentication failed*.